openmultiplayer/omp-stdlib/documentation/64-bit-conversions.md

 new args;

 #emit LOAD.S.pri    8 // Two cells, eight bytes, from the frame pointer.
-#emit SHL.C.pri     2 // Divide by four to get a count in cells.
+#emit SHR.C.pri     2 // Divide by four to get a count in cells.

 #emit STOR.S.pri    args
 ```